Mariam-Alquraan/Employees-Performance/README.md

 - CountryRegionCurrency: the currency used by each region
 - CurrencyRate: the average and closing exchange rates for each currency compared to the USD

-## You can see the queries in the Jupyter Notebook sql_Answers.ipynb
+## You can see the queries in the Jupyter Notebook sql_project.ipynb